EltonWhybrow/budlandscapes-theme/README.md

 ### Prerequisites:

-Download local version of site using pagely tools or your choosen method.
+install a default version od Wordpress on your local machine using your prefered method.
 You will need WAMP / MAMP / LOCAL or similar to run apache/DB/php on you local machine dependent on you operating system.
 Once you have the site locally follow steps below to get local development version running.

 1. Drop theme/repo into your local development site as is (is same directory structure).
-1. `cd` into budlandscapes theme directory (to package.json)
+1. `cd` into XXXXXX theme directory (to package.json)
 1. Run `npm install`
 1. Duplicate the `local-example.json` file to `local.json`, then replace the `proxy` value with your local development hostname
    - This will allow you to use live reload/injection while working on your CSS/JS